jomjohn/drill/_docs/configure-drill/configuration-options/030-planning-and-exececution-options.md

----
-title: "Planning and Execution Options"
+# Planning and Execution Options
-date:
-parent: "Configuration Options"
----
 You can set Drill query planning and execution options per cluster, at the system or session level.
 Options set at the session level only apply to queries that you run during the current Drill connection.
 Options set at the